ml-archive/nodes-sso/README.md

 }
 ```

-There's also parameters for setting the routes that should enable SSO in your project.
+There are also parameters for setting the routes that should enable SSO in your project.
 Have a look at the signature of `NodesSSOConfig` for more information.

 ### Adding the Leaf tag